2 Industrial REITs to Buy for Income in 2024

 Investors in industrial REITs can benefit from the demand for space in the logistics and manufacturing sectors.
 The growth of e-commerce and the need for efficient supply chain management have contributed to the growth of the space in recent years.
 Similar to other REITs, industrial REITs are required to distribute a significant portion of their income to shareholders in the form of dividends.

-Prologis Inc. (NYSE:PLD) is one of the world's largest owners, developers, and managers of industrial properties, including distribution facilities, logistics centers, and warehouses, with ownership interests in approximately 1.2 billion square feet across the globe.
-Its largest clients include industry giants like Amazon (NASDAQ:AMZN), FedEx (NYSE:FDX), Home Depot (NYSE:HD), and UPS (NYSE:UPS).
+Plymouth Industrial REIT (NYSE:PLYM) owns, operates, and manages a portfolio of 211 single and multi-tenant industrial properties totaling over 34 million square feet.
+Nearly all of its properties reside inside the "Golden Triangle" region of the United States, which contains over 70% of the U.S. population.
+It's also worth noting that it counts FedEx (NYSE:FDX) as one of its ten largest tenants.

-Prologis currently pays a quarterly dividend of $0.87 per share, equating to $3.48 per share annually, which gives it a yield of about 2.7% today.
-The company has also raised its annual dividend for 10 consecutive years, making it a great play for both dividend income and dividend growth.
+Plymouth currently pays a quarterly dividend of $0.225 per share, equating to $0.90 per share annually, giving its stock a yield of about 4.05% at the time of this writing.
+It has also raised its annual dividend each of the last three years following a 46.7% reduction to its quarterly rate in 2020.

 Don't Miss: